akyrillidis/akyrillidis.github.io/about/index.md

 at [the University of Texas at Austin](http://www.utexas.edu/), working with [Constantine Caramanis](http://users.ece.utexas.edu/~cmcaram/constantine_caramanis/Home.html), [Alex Dimakis](http://users.ece.utexas.edu/~dimakis/) and [Sujay Sanghavi](http://users.ece.utexas.edu/~sanghavi/).
+I finished my PhD at the CS Department of EPFL (Swtizerland), under the supervision of [Volkan Cevher](lions.epfl.ch).

 My research interests include (but are not limited to) convex and non-convex analysis and optimization, data analysis and machine learning.